Leonine Holding: Leonine Holdings

 In April 2024, it was announced that French media production & distribution conglomerate Mediawan, which already held a 25% minority stake in Munich-based German film & television production and distribution company Leonine since 2020 and also backed by KKR announced that they had entered an agreement to acquire the remaining stakes of Munich-based German film & television production and distribution company Leonine and their production companies by acquiring the remaining stakes in an all stock deal for an undisclosed sum.
-The deal of acquiring full control of Leonine Holding would expand Mediawan into the German production & distribution operations and would turn Mediawan into a pan-European film and television production and distribution powerhouse with pending subject to be approved from German authorities whilest Leonine will retaining their name once the acquisition is completed alongside its founder Fred Kogel who will join Mediawan's executive team and will continue to head up Leonine's operations.
+The deal of acquiring full control of Leonine Holding would expand Mediawan into the German production & distribution operations and would turn Mediawan into a pan-European film and television production and distribution powerhouse with pending subject to be approved from German authorities while Leonine will retaining their name once the acquisition is completed alongside its founder Fred Kogel who will join Mediawan's executive team and will continue to head up Leonine's operations.